NatVanG/PBI-Inspector/README.md

 ## <a id="customerruleguide"></a>Custom Rules Guide

-Custom rules are defined in a JSON file.
-The JSON file should be an array of rule objects as follows:
+Custom rules are defined in a JSON file as an array of rule objects as follows:

 ```json
 {